lepture/flask-oauthlib/docs/index.rst

 Flask-OAuthlib is desinged as a replacement for Flask-OAuth.
 It depends on the oauthlib module.

-The client part of Flask-OAuthlib share the same API as Flask-OAuth, which is pretty and simple.
+The client part of Flask-OAuthlib shares the same API as Flask-OAuth, which is pretty and simple.